๐Ÿ›ก๏ธImmunobiology

 C7

-• Commits the MAC to a specific membrane—once C7 inserts, the complex is anchored and cannot dissociate
+• Once C7 inserts, the complex is anchored and cannot dissociate.
+This commits the MAC to that specific membrane.

 C8

-• Recruits and catalyzes C9 polymerization—C8 is essential for the final lytic step
+• Recruits and catalyzes C9 polymerization.
+Without C8, C9 cannot assemble into the final lytic pore.

 C9

-• Polymerizes to form the complete MAC pore—up to 18 C9 molecules can assemble into a ring structure
+• Polymerizes to form the complete MAC pore.
+Up to 18 C9 molecules assemble into a ring structure resembling perforin (the pore-forming protein used by cytotoxic T cells and NK cells).

-• Creates a large transmembrane channel (approximately 10 nm diameter) that allows ions and water to flow freely
+• Creates a transmembrane channel approximately 10 nm in diameter that allows free flow of ions and water.

-Compare: C5a vs. C3a—both are anaphylatoxins that promote inflammation, but C5a is far more potent as a chemotactic factor and can directly activate neutrophils.
-C3a primarily increases vascular permeability.
+Compare: C5a vs. C3a: both are anaphylatoxins that promote inflammation, but C5a is far more potent as a chemotactic factor and can directly activate neutrophils.
+C3a primarily increases vascular permeability and causes smooth muscle contraction.
 If asked which fragment is most important for recruiting phagocytes, choose C5a.

 Inflammatory Mediators: Anaphylatoxins